Trollwood Academy Summer Classes

 Ginny Glaser

 Ginny Glaser is a Los Angeles based performer with 20 years of experience as an actress, recording artist, and lyricist.
 She is a Trollwood alumnus, performing in the Mainstage Musical for five years in such roles as Dorothy (The Wiz), Millie (Thoroughly Modern Millie), Narrator (Joseph), and Hodel (Fiddler on the Roof).
-She’s thrilled to be with her Fargo friends and family this summer!
+She’s thrilled to be spending her time with her Fargo friends and family this summer!

 Katie Damico<